Tachytaenius/mathsies/readme.md

 ### `vec3`

 Supplies functionality for 3-dimensional vectors.
 Has deterministic versions of its non-deterministic functions.
+Calling the module is equivalent to calling its `new` function.

+#### Types

-Supports addition, subtraction, negation, multiplication, division, modulo, equality testing, length, and tostring.
+- `vec3`: Supports addition, subtraction, negation, multiplication, division, modulo, equality testing, length, and tostring.
 Operations create and return a new vector.
 Has fields `x`, `y`, and `z`.